 An attribute list associated with a parameter or return value of a C function prototype and specific to that parameter or return value.
 A parameter attribute list is delimited by "[[" and "]]".
-Contrast with global attribute list.
+Contrast with global attribute list (on page 223).

 P-scaling